 What kind(s) of bike do you have?

 I own a 7-speed, 20-inch wheels, folding bike.
-It’s a Giant Halfway that has recently been upgraded with a pair of fenders and rear rack.
+It’s a Giant Halfway that has recently been upgraded with new tires, a pair of fenders, and rear rack.

 Any funny or interesting commuting story that you may want to share?